 JP then moved to Los Angeles, where he collaborated in award-winning pictures such as Martin Scorsese's Silence, Academy Award nominee for Best Cinematography; Dito Montiel’s Man Down, Best Film nominee at the Venice Film Festival; the documentary Looking at the Stars, Best Documentary nominee at the Los Angeles Film Festival, and winner of the Gold Medal at the 2015 Student Academy Awards; the TV Pilot Succeeding at Life, winner of a Drama Program/Series Award at the Accolade Global Film Festival; and the live-action animated short Mosquito: The Bite of Passage, winner of a Telly Award and nominated for a Student BAFTA.
 His short film Thunderstorm recently aired on television in the United States; and his indie web series pilot Bud & Buckles has reached over a quarter of million views on YouTube.

-As a director of photography, he lensed short films, music videos, and successful campaigns for Nokia, Red Balloon, Kayak, and Veet, as well as films for non-profit institutions such as Iridescent and Junior Blind of America.
-One of these films, Junior Blind Olympics, which he lensed and directed, was acclaimed with an Honorable Mention at the 2015 My Hero International Film Festival.
+As a director of photography, he lensed short films, music videos, and successful campaigns for Nokia, Veet, Red Balloon, Iridescent, and Junior Blind of America.
+One of these films, Junior Blind Olympics was acclaimed with an Honorable Mention at the 2015 My Hero International Film Festival.

 Jean Paulo is currently working on the feature O Caso Morel, based of the first romance written by Rubem Fonseca, alongside the acclaimed writer/director Suzana Amaral (Hora da Estrela, Hotel Atlântico, Uma Vida em Segredo).